Rakheja/Data-Mining-Project/README.md

 # Data-Mining-Project
-Data Mining Project on Software Quality Prediction- Rishabh Rakheja,Sanchit Tyagi,Shikhar Sharma
+Data Mining Project on Software Quality Prediction:

 Value of quality in software is well recognised.
 Poor quality can incur a lot of cost during various phases in software cycle and can bring disaster to a business.
 Open source software can be used as a valid test case for the assessment of software characteristics.
 Moreover, the powerful technique of data mining can be used to extract the characteristics of software and deal with possible bugs.
 A proper software testing can unveil a wide range of malfunctions that might happen to a software.
 Many tools have emerged to monitor the behaviour of a software.
 As more and more large and complex software are coming into picture, striving for the highest quality software without any defects is more important now than ever before.